 The programme attracts high-calibre students across all backgrounds, countries and genders.
 We do not aim to produce IT managers or computing wizards.
 Instead we offer students an advanced grounding in key areas of IT and management.
 Our teaching combines academic rigour with business-relevant content thanks to close collaboration with industry partners.
 This includes unpacking theoretical frameworks in relation to real-life case studies.

 Our teaching is research-led and taught by specialists.
 Guest industry speakers will introduce you to current challenges.
-You will also have the opportunity to tailor one module each term to your interests such as cyber security, e-business, e-marketing and human resource management.
+You will also have the opportunity to tailor one module each term to your interests such as e-business, e-marketing and human resource management.

 In our 16 week-long company challenge, you will be asked to develop ideas regarding a specific issue, present a proposal and produce a white paper.
 This company research internship, with firms such as IBM and KPMG, often forms the basis of your dissertation.
 Alternatively, you can pursue a dissertation topic of your own choice

 There is a gap in the marketplace for managing change through technology, so the skills you gain will be highly sought-after by employers.
 Many graduates pursue careers in technology management, management consultancy, change or project management, IT consulting or business analysis.
 They work across the world in start-ups through the prestigious multinationals.
 Others use this programme as a springboard to their PhD.